-9 - 5 - 5 - 5 - 5 - 5 - 5 - 5 - 5 - 5 - Pre-exam obligations Points Final Examination Points Participation in class Students will be evaluated based on the results of their long term group assignment that consists of writing a PPP project.
-30 Case studies
+Pre-exam obligations Points Final Examination Points Participation in class Students will be evaluated based or the results of their long term group assignment that consists of writing a PPP project. , 30 Case studies

 12. International Financial Institutions' Procurement Procedures